tweag/topiary/README.md

 ## Configuration

-Topiary is configured using `languages.toml` files.
+Topiary is configured using `languages.ncl` files.
+The `.ncl` extension relates to [Nickel](https://nickel-lang.org/), a configuration language created by Tweag.
 There are up to four sources where Topiary checks for such a file.

 ### Configuration Sources

-At build time the [languages.toml](./languages.toml) in the root of this repository is embedded into Topiary.
+At build time the [languages.ncl](./languages.ncl) in the root of this repository is embedded into Topiary.
 This file is parsed at runtime.
-The purpose of this `languages.toml` file is to provide sane defaults for users of Topiary (both the library and the binary).
+The purpose of this `languages.ncl` file is to provide sane defaults for users of Topiary (both the library and the binary).

 The next two are read by the Topiary binary at runtime and allow the user to